Developer Guide: Build, Price, and Bill with Paid

 Step 4: Integrate Accounts / Contacts / Orders

-This section walks through a complete, end‑to‑end example.
-Copy, paste, and adapt these calls to wire Paid into your onboarding flow in minutes.
+This section walks through a complete, end-to-end example.
+Copy, paste, and adapt these calls to wire Paid into your onboarding flow.

 Scenario